intel/auto-round/README.md

 ## Model quantization

 ### Gaudi2/ CPU/ GPU
-By default, we export to the AutoRound format, which supports both CUDA and CPU backends and ensures asymmetry accuracy.
+We export to the AutoRound format by default, which supports both CUDA and CPU backends and ensures asymmetry accuracy.
 To export in a format compatible with Transformers, save it in the auto_gptq format.

 ```python